-Further Proceedings Relating to the Postbank Takeover
+Further Proceedings Relating to the Postbank Takeover.

-In September 2015, former shareholders of Postbank filed in the Regional Court Cologne shareholder actions against Postbank to set aside the squeeze-out resolution taken in the shareholders meeting of

-Postbank in August 2015.
+In September 2015, former shareholders of Postbank filed in the Regional Court Cologne shareholder actions against Postbank to set aside the squeeze-out resolution taken in the shareholders meeting of Postbank in August 2015.
 Among other things, the plaintiffs allege that Deutsche Bank was subject to a suspension of voting rights with respect to its shares in Postbank based on the allegation that Deutsche Bank failed to make a mandatory takeover offer at a higher price in 2009.
 The squeeze out is final and the proceeding itself has no reversal effect, but may result in damage payments.
 The claimants in this proceeding refer to legal arguments similar to those asserted in the Effecten-Spiegel proceeding described above.
 In a decision on 20 October 2017, the Regional Court Cologne declared the squeeze-out resolution to be void.
 The court, however, did not rely on a suspension of voting rights due to an alleged failure of Deutsche Bank to make a mandatory takeover offer, but argued that Postbank violated information rights of Postbank shareholders in Postbank's shareholders meeting in August 2015.
 Postbank has appealed this decision.
+The Higher Regional Court Cologne scheduled an oral hearing for 7 May 2020.